HSLdevcom/helmet-ui/README.md

 ### Continuous Integration

-The application is built automatically by [Travis CI](https://travis-ci.org/HSLdevcom/helmet-ui.svg?branch=master) when changes are pushed in master branch or pull requests are opened.
+The application is built automatically by [GitHub Actions](https://github.com/HSLdevcom/helmet-ui/actions) when changes are pushed in master branch or pull requests are opened.

 [Releases](https://github.com/HSLdevcom/helmet-ui/releases) are deployed automatically when changes are pushed in the `release` branch,